Best AI Robo-Advisor Alternatives for Retirement in 2026

 The fastest way to choose is to name what you want from the accumulation years, then pick the tool built for that.
 There is no overall number one; Walnut leads only in its own category (an AI chat grounded in your real retirement holdings), not across the board.

-- You want fully hands-off retirement accounts.
-Betterment and Wealthfront automate a diversified portfolio and rebalancing for a low fee.
+- You want a fully hands-off IRA with an automatic glide path.
+Betterment and Wealthfront automate a diversified portfolio, the glide path, and rebalancing for a low fee.

 - You want to choose your own holdings with AI help.
 Walnut connects the IRA or brokerage you already own and lets you research what you hold through Claude or ChatGPT, framed against the S&P 500, with you approving every trade.